 Therapists love alliteration, and I am no exception!
 I want to introduce a framework called the Three E’s.
 This framework helps build (or build back) resiliency at any stage of coping with a loved one’s disordered drinking cycle.
 Think, education, empowerment, and engagement.
 Let’s break it down.

+What is alcohol use disorder?
 It’s important to recognize that AUD is a medical condition.
 More specifically, AUD is a biopsychosocial disorder, which means biological, psychological, and social conditions interact to influence someone’s drinking behaviors.
 Drinking habits are not in any way related to someone’s moral compass.
 Relapse is not indicative of a lack of understanding that right is right and wrong is wrong.
 Relapse is not a matter of ethics.
 Relapse is not an indicator that they don’t care about you and your feelings.
 Understanding that your loved one is navigating a medical issue, and possibly co-occurring mental health conditions, can help reduce resentment and build compassion.